cyrup-ai/matryx/docs/ratatui/clipboard-implementation.md

 Implementing clipboard functionality in Ratatui applications requires consideration of terminal limitations and cross-platform behavior.
 By using external clipboard crates with appropriate abstraction (like the trait-based approach), it's possible to provide robust clipboard operations while maintaining flexibility and testability.

-For the Cyrum project, a hybrid approach combining system clipboard access with an internal buffer would provide the best user experience across different environments.
+For the Matrix project, a hybrid approach combining system clipboard access with an internal buffer would provide the best user experience across different environments.